usdot-jpo-ode/jpo-sdw-depositor/README.md

 ## Configuration

+You may configure these values in `jpo-sdw-depositor/src/main/resources/application.properties` or by editing them in the `sample.env` file then renaming the file to `.env`

 | Value in `application.properties` | Value as env var (in sample.env) | Description                                           | Example Value               |
 |-----------------------------------|----------------------------------|-------------------------------------------------------|-----------------------------|
 | sdw.groupId                       | SDW_GROUP_ID                     | The Kafka group id to be used for message consumption | usdot.jpo.sdw               |